RyanBlakeIT/argus5docs/content/docs/config.md

 one to configure various aspects of argus itself, and one (often a directory of several files) to configure what argus should monitor.

+By default, the two configuration files are: argus.conf - Used for configuring argus itself.
+There is a variable set in this file that references the below file called monitor_config. argusmonitor.conf - Used for configuring what argus should monitor